sola-studio/.github/profile/README.md

 ### Accessibility

-Accessibility examined as part of the interface — where forms, flows, states, and components fall short of WCAG-based expectations, from automated-detectable issues through to deeper review.
+Accessibility as part of the interface — where forms, flows, states, and components fall short of WCAG-based expectations, from automated-detectable issues through to deeper review.

 ---